hmrc/pension-scheme-return-api-tests/README.md

 `./run_tests.sh <environment>`

-The tests default to the `local` environment.
-For a complete list of supported param values, see:
- - `src/test/resources/application.conf` for **environment**

-#### Running the tests against a test environment
+## run api tests against a test environment

-To run the tests against an environment set the corresponding `host` environment property as specified under `<env>.host.services` in the [application.conf](src/test/resources/application.conf).
+The tests default run on local environment and docker local only.
+To run on other environments can refer to `src/test/resources/application.conf`

 ## Scalafmt